-Coronavirus: 254 Indian pilgrims stranded in Iran have tested positive
+Coronavirus: 254 Indian pilgrims stranded in Iran on list of positive cases shared by embassy

-Pilgrims say Indian authorities have assured them that everyone, including those who have been infected, will be flown back in batches.
+The foreign ministry refused to confirm or deny the list.
+Pilgrims say Indian authorities have assured them they would be flown back.

-At least 254 Indian pilgrims stranded in Iran have tested positive for Covid-19, tests conducted by a group of Indian doctors sent to the country have revealed.
-Scroll.in is in possession of the list of all 254 pilgrims who have tested positive.
-According to several pilgrims that Scroll.in spoke to, Indian embassy officials in Iran have assured them that all those stranded will be airlifted back to India in the next few days.
+At least 254 Indian pilgrims stranded in Iran have tested positive for Covid-19, a list shared by an Indian embassy official with pilgrims shows.
+Several pilgrims, including one who tested positive, told Scroll.in that the list was shared on Sunday on a WhatsApp group consisting of pilgrims and Indian government officials.

+The pilgrims claimed Indian embassy officials in Iran have assured them that all those stranded will be airlifted back to India in the next few days.

 “They had taken samples from almost all the stranded passengers over the last 10-12 days and now the results have come,” 36-year-old Mohammad Imran, one of the pilgrims stranded in Iran, told Scroll.in over phone.
 According to Imran, most of the Covid-19 positive patients are above 50 years old.
 Imran himself has tested negative.
-The patients belong to a group of 850 pilgrims from Kargil marooned in Iran since February.
+The patients belong to a group of 850 pilgrims mostly from Kargil marooned in Iran since February.

 On Tuesday, the Indian authorities arranged for accommodation to isolate the Covid-19 patients and begin their treatment in Iran, said Feroz Khan, chief executive councillor, Ladakh Autonomous Hill Development Council, Kargil .
 “The doctors there will be Indian but it will be under the overall control of the Iranian government,” Khan added.
 He also said that those who tested negative will be flown to India in three batches in the following days.
 “After that, those who are positive might be flown to India in a separate sortie,” he added.